The Patent Litigation Law Review: Oppositions and appeals before the European Patent Office

 For an opponent, it should be remembered that a new line of argument, even if based on the prior art documents relied upon at first instance, may be found inadmissible on appeal.
 It is often the case that such new lines of argument may occur to an opponent in preparation for oral proceedings.
 The minutes of oral proceedings before the Opposition Division can potentially therefore become the only record of lines of argument raised at that stage.
 The minutes produced by the Opposition Divisions rarely capture all of the important details raised.
 It is therefore expected that parties will increasingly request during oral proceedings that new lines of attack are recorded as such.
 In addition, it is advisable that the minutes be scrutinised more closely and that important errors or omissions be challenged before the appeal is filed.

 There have been a number of further changes in the updated Rules of Procedure of the Boards of Appeal, and one in particular is notable.
 It was previously the case that remittal to the department of first instance would be likely where the parties agreed and where there were unexplored grounds such as novelty and inventive step, or unexplored attacks such as a different combination of prior art documents.
-The updated rules indicate that the default position of the Boards from 1 January 2020, will be to not remit the case unless there are 'special reasons' for doing so.
-It will be some time before it becomes clear what will constitute a special reason.
-One concern is that, contrary to the present practice, Boards may decide that the updated rules mean that they should, if possible, consider all grounds on appeal, even if those grounds were not decided upon at first instance.
-In some cases, this would deny the parties the opportunity to have issued heard at both instances.
-Although there is no requirement to have each issue ruled on at two instances, it is nevertheless currently the norm.
+The updated rules indicate that the default position of the Boards, from 1 January 2020, is to not remit the case unless there are 'special reasons' for doing so.
 The denial of remittal by the Boards of Appeal could be a useful tool for reducing the backlog by preventing cases from being shuttled backwards and forwards between the departments of first instance and the Boards of Appeal.
-However, if it is indeed the intention of the Boards of Appeal to hear grounds not considered at first instance, then this would be contrary to the declared aim of the updated rules to ensure that the appeal process is merely a review of the first instance decision.
+There was initially concern that, contrary to the old practice, the Boards may decide that the updated rules mean that they should, if possible, consider all grounds on appeal, even if those grounds were not decided upon at first instance.
+However, the early decisions issued under the new rules seem to indicate that there is little change in the Boards' practice in relation to remittal; in so far as the Decision of the Opposition Division does not consider a ground of opposition, remittal remains a likely outcome.

 In conclusion, the recent practice of the European Patent Office in respect of opposition and appeal practice has been to more strictly apply the rules so as to differentiate the opposition and appeal procedures, and this restriction of the procedure is expected to continue when the updated Rules of Procedure of the Boards of Appeal come into force.